mayanelson/p5/app/keys/README.md

 # Place to store OpenAI key

+## Call your key `key_openai.txt`
-## Do NOT commit it to github or your key will be revoked and you will have to get a new one
+## Do NOT commit it to github or
+- Your key will be revoked and you will have to get a new one
+- You will feel very stupid when OpenAI send you an email about it